 - Check that you have the right to use all the design elements, programming and pictures that form part of your site.

 Do not launch your site until you know everything works

-- Check that it looks right on screens of all sizes.
-Ask colleagues to take a look.
+- Check that it looks right on screens of all sizes and at different screen resolutions.